actions/runner/docs/checks/sslcert.md

 ```
 This tells me `/etc/ssl/cert.pem` is where it read trusted CA certificates.

-In order to let Git to trust your CA certificate, you will need to:
+To let Git trusts your CA certificate, you will need to:
-1. Save your SSL certificate chain which include the root CA and all intermediate CAs into a `.pem` file.
+1. Save your SSL certificate chain which includes the root CA and all intermediate CAs into a `.pem` file.
 2. Set `http.sslCAInfo` Git config or `GIT_SSL_CAINFO` environment variable to the full path of the `.pem` file [Git Doc](https://git-scm.com/docs/git-config#Documentation/git-config.txt-httpsslCAInfo)
 > I would recommend using `http.sslCAInfo` since it can be scope to certain hosts that need the extra trusted CA.
 > Ex: `git config --global http.https://myghes.com/.sslCAInfo /extra/ca/cert.pem`
-> This will make Git to use the `/extra/ca/cert.pem` only when communicate with `https://myghes.com` and keep using the default CA bundle with others.
+> This will make Git use the `/extra/ca/cert.pem` only when communicates with `https://myghes.com` and keep using the default CA bundle with others.

 ### Trust CA certificate for Node.js

 Node.js has compiled a snapshot of the Mozilla CA store that is fixed at each version of Node.js' release time.

-In order to let Node.js to trust your CA certificate, you will need to:
+To let Node.js trusts your CA certificate, you will need to:
-1. Save your SSL certificate chain which include the root CA and all intermediate CAs into a `.pem` file.
+1. Save your SSL certificate chain which includes the root CA and all intermediate CAs into a `.pem` file.
 2. Set environment variable `NODE_EXTRA_CA_CERTS` which point to the file. ex: `export NODE_EXTRA_CA_CERTS=/full/path/to/cacert.pem` or `set NODE_EXTRA_CA_CERTS=C:\full\path\to\cacert.pem`